elinscott/ase_koopmans/doc/ase/db/db.rst

 ASE has its own database that can be used for storing and retrieving atoms and associated data in a compact and convenient way.

-There are currently three back-ends:
+There are currently five back-ends:

 JSON_:
     Simple human-readable text file with a ``.json`` extension.